bowen31337/expressjs_mcp/docs/WORKING_MCP_CONFIG.md

 ## 🚨 **Important Note**

-The `npx express-mcp` commands in other documentation **won't work** until the package is published to npm.
+The `npx expressjs-mcp` commands in other documentation **won't work** until the package is published to npm.
 Use the configurations below instead.

 ## ✅ **Working Solutions**